nahati/contao-isotope-stock/README.md

 - Update item in cart
 - Delete item from cart
 - Merge carts (guest cart and member cart)
-- Checkout

-Does not (yet) handle these usecases ([see here](https://github.com/isotope/core/issues/2432))

-- Delete old carts
-- Delete old orders

-An Exception is thrown if

-- Stock management is not properly configured ([see here](#stockmanagement))

-#### Some features in detail:

-- On page Cart: Show message if cart was changed.
-- On page checkout: Show message if cart was changed / user is asked to confirm.
-- On page Checkout: Show message if product quantity has changed during the checkout process (by concurring updates) / user is asked to go back to cart.
-- On page Order completed: Show message if product quantity has changed in the last step of the checkout process (by simultaneously concurring updates) / order status is set to `Overbought`, a notification is send.

-### Stockmanagement type B: Handle limited orders

-- Handle order limits: take `minQuantityPerOrder` and `maxQuantityPerOrder` of a product into account.

 #### Cart

 - Updates quantity in cart according to `minQuantityPerOrder` and `maxQuantityPerOrder`.

-#### Product list
+#### Product list and product view

-- Show `minQuantityPerOrder` and `maxQuantityPerOrder`.

-#### Product View

-- Show `minQuantityPerOrder` and `maxQuantityPerOrder`.
+- Display `minQuantityPerOrder` and `maxQuantityPerOrder`.

-#### Handles these usecases:

-- Add product to cart
-- Update item in cart
-- Delete item from cart
-- Merge carts (guest cart and member cart)

 #### Some features in detail:

-- On page Cart: Show message if cart was changed.
+- On page Cart: Display message if cart was changed.
-- On page checkout: Show message if cart was changed / user is asked to confirm.
+- On page Checkout: Display message if cart was changed / user is asked to confirm.

-### Gallery feature
+### C) Gallery feature

 Additionally you get the opportunity to handle all products in just one product list: